hall's tōtara of the montane and subalpine zone

 Range

-New Zealand - found in montane and subalpine forests of the central North Island (Tongariro National Park, Volcanic Plateau) and throughout the South Island from Marlborough to Southland.
-Most common on mountain slopes, rocky ridges, and in cold, well-drained forest habitats.
+Found in montane and subalpine forests of the central North Island (Tongariro National Park, Volcanic Plateau) and throughout the South Island from Marlborough to Southland.
+Most common on mountain slopes and rocky ridges.

 Endemism